s3ni0r/spark-base/README.md

 ## Logging

-Logging in spark is a bit tricky, instead of using prints all over the place, because loggers are not serializable, we can use a workaround like this :
+Logging in spark is a bit tricky, instead of using prints all over the place, because loggers are not serializable, we can use a workaround like below :
 ```scala
 case class Logger(name: String) extends Serializable {
   @transient lazy val log = org.apache.log4j.LogManager.getLogger(name)